donnapep/book-review/README.md

 ![Google Search Results Page](https://cloud.githubusercontent.com/assets/1190420/5770126/1a086cd6-9cf4-11e4-9881-fc517d73b29e.png)

 ## Contributions ##
 Anyone is welcome to contribute to the WordPress Book Review Plugin.
 Please read the [contribution guidelines](https://github.com/donnapep/wordpress-book-review-plugin/blob/master/CONTRIBUTING.md) first.

-There are various ways to contribute:
+There are various ways to get involved:

 1. Raise an [issue](https://github.com/donnapep/wordpress-book-review-plugin/issues) on GitHub.
 2. Create a pull request with your bug fixes and/or new features.
 3. Translate the plugin into different languages.

 ## Resources ##
-** Official documentation for the WordPress Book Review Plugin can be found [here](http://donnapeplinskie.com/wordpress-book-review-plugin/).
+* Official documentation for the WordPress Book Review Plugin can be found [here](http://donnapeplinskie.com/wordpress-book-review-plugin/).
 * Follow me on [Google+](https://plus.google.com/u/0/+DonnaPeplinskie/posts), [Twitter](https://twitter.com/donnapep) or [LinkedIn](http://www.linkedin.com/in/donnapeplinskie).
 * If you have problems, questions or suggestions, please post them in the [support forum](https://wordpress.org/support/plugin/book-review).